naivisoftware/nappjlink/readme.md

 ## Authentication

 Authentication is *not* supported at the moment.
 You must **turn off authentication** in your projector.
-Any authentication request will cause the connection attempt to fail, an error message is reported.
+Any authentication request will cause the connection attempt to fail, in that case an error message is reported.